Run a sale in Ascend

 Uh oh - was that payment made in error?
 Whether it was the wrong payment type, wrong amount entered, or something else - Ascend can help.

 If you are integrated with Chase and using an Ingenico payment terminal, it does not matter if you select Credit or Debit for the payment type.
 The device will prompt the customer correctly either way.

 On the day the incorrect payment was made, changes can be made easily.
 Most of the time, you can simply highlight the payment on the transaction screen, then click Remove.
 The removed payment will appear in red.

 If you need to reverse a Credit card payment, you'll need to have the card information available to void the original payment.

-Debit, NFC, and Trek Card payments cannot be voided.
+Debit, and NFC payments cannot be voided.
 But you can create an offsetting payment to give the customer their money back.
 Simply select Credit, enter a negative amount - it'll display in parentheses, such as (49.99) - and then process the card once more.

 Once the incorrect payment is gone, you can see the updated sale Total and take the correct payment.